cogentcore/core/README.md

 * Layout flow types

-## Rendering
+## Rendering / SVG

+* add a painter guy based on that to generate gradients, and then we're in the shadow business, etc

+* icons/actions/adjusthsl.svg has a rectangle with an opacity gradient -- not rendering

+* clip-path and ClipPath element..

+* impl ViewBox options

+* need path validator code -- parser seems to be working but needs validator with better err msgs
+* also re-render data string after parsing to be more human friendly.

 * highlight, lowlight versions of lighter-darker that are relative to current lightness for dark-style themes.

-* add a painter guy based on that to generate gradients, and then we're in the shadow business, etc

-* property-based xforms for svg

 ## Missing Widgets